Jiripoz/terraria-tracker-web-client/README.md

 ## Usage

-To build the web client run the following command on the project folder:
+Run the following command on the project folder:

 ```sh
 npm run dev
 ```

 You can access access it on http://localhost:5173/.

+You also need to run the [server](https://github.com/Jiripoz/terraria-journey-tracker-server) at the same time.

 If you want to change the port, you can do it on `$src/lib/routes/Header.svelte`